-Watches & Wonders 2023: Key highlights and timepieces from the Geneva fair
+Watches & Wonders 2023: Key Highlights and Timepieces From the Geneva Fair

 It comes in three variations in 18-ct yellow, white or Everose gold, and has a vivid dial with a jigsaw puzzle-inspired motif that’s created using champlevé enamelling.
 The hours are marked by 10 baguette-cut sapphires in six different hues set according to the main colour of the dial, which is turquoise blue on the 18 ct yellow gold and 18 ct white gold versions, and orange on the watch in 18 ct Everose gold.

-TAG Heuer gives its emblematic Carrera a vintage twist by topping its 39mm stainless steel case with box sapphire crystal similar to the domed hesalite crystals found on the watch’s 1970s models.
+TAG Heuer’s novelties for 2023 are all focused on the 60th anniversary of the Swiss watchmaker’s emblematic Carrera watch.
+A standout is the TAG Heuer Carrera Chronograph, which has a 39mm stainless steel case topped with a glassbox, which is essentially a box sapphire crystal similar to the domed hesalite crystals found on the watch’s 1970s models.
 The crystal is carefully crafted so that its curve seamlessly spreads over the tachymeter scale that goes around the dial edge and inside the case.
 The timepiece comes in two models: one with a blue dial and blue calfskin leather strap, and the other with a black-and-silver “reverse panda” dial.

+TAG Heuer has also unveiled the Carrera Chronograph Tourbillon (which sports a similar glassbox design but has a 42mm case and an aperture on its dial at 6 o’clock that reveals a tourbillon), and redesigned Carrera Date 36mm, which comes with new proportions that make it slimmer and more comfortable to wear, and a refreshed crown and bracelet.
+The latter is powered by the new Calibre 7 Automatic movement and has four fabulous dial colour options of blue, pastel green, silver and pink.
+The first three variations will be available from April 2023, while the pink one will be released in May.

+A sports watch we’ve certainly got our eye on is the bi-colour Aquaracer Professional 200, which is now available in 18k rose and yellow gold with the new Calibre TH31-00 automatic manufacture movement.
+The watch comes in four steel and gold models with a stainless-steel case (in options of 30mm or 40mm), solid-gold bezel inlay and crown, and gold-plated detailing on its hands and hour markers.
+The smaller 30mm models have 11 Top Wesselton diamond-dot hour markers (weighing 0.107 carats in total) and a mother-of-pearl dial.

 Vacheron Constantin’s Overseas model gets the retrograde moonphase treatment